Switchful Logo

 8. Cancel before your price goes up

 Internet providers tend to impose steep price increases after the first year of service, and sometimes again in the second year.
 If you intend to switch providers before your price goes up, we recommend setting yourself a reminder to cancel your service before the price hike.
+Or just pay close attention to your bill each month so you catch the price the first month it's applied.

 9. Negotiate with your provider